happyren/Reading-notes/InternetNotes.md

 | Security | Privacy Rules |
 | Parameters | Different Timeout |
 | Accounting | By connect time, packet |

+#### Subnet

+> Subnet all 0s and all 1s: subnet all 0s are reserved for network, and all 1s are reserved for broadcasting, hence if three bits subnet, total subnet usable are 2^3-2 = 6.

+## Transport Layer

+###